 - Teeth whitening.
 Lasers speed up the bleaching process during teeth-whitening sessions.

 Therefore, your compensation is likely to be the same as it would with drilling and other procedures.
-However, it’s always important to ask about your specific policy beforehand in order to get the most accurate information.
+However, it’s always important to ask about your specific policy beforehand to get the most accurate information.

 Dental professionals use either hard tissue or soft tissue lasers, depending on the treatment.
 Some will use both types if the treatment allows.

 Hard tissue lasers can cut through tooth structure.
-Their wavelengths are absorbed through the combination of water and a specific salt found in teeth.
+Their wavelengths are absorbed through the combination of water and a specific mineral found in teeth.
 These lasers are most often used to prep or shape teeth for composite bonding, to repair dental fillings that have worn down, and to remove some tooth structure.

-Benefits of using laser dentistry over other methods:
+Benefits of using laser dentistry over other methods

 - The chance for bacterial infections is lower because the laser sterilizes the area.